Product-Led-Growth: Ultimate guide to hacking your product growth

 If retention remains sufficient over time, as shown in the graph on the right, the product will grow.
 Your PLG business can move on to the third step only when your graph looks like the one on the right.

-The second way to assess the product’s usefulness, proposed by Sean Ellis, is to interview users.
-He suggests asking them a simple question, “How would you feel if you could no longer use our product?” and offering three answer options: “Not upset,” “Somewhat upset,” and “Very upset.”
+He suggests asking them a simple question, “How would you feel if you could no longer use our product?” and offering three answer options:

 Ellis considers it a good result when more than 40% of users answer that they would be “Very upset.”

-Instead, a product-led growth company aims to keep a large segment of the user base in the product.
+When using both methods, it is crucial to segment users.
+The goal is not to maintain retention at a stable level or to obtain 40% of firmly attached users to the product.
+Instead, a product-led company aims to keep a large segment of the user base in the product.
 This segment used to be “quality users.”
 In contrast, B2B companies in the IT sphere call it the Ideal Customer Profile (ICP).

-How Dashly Team Works 👇
+How Dashly Works 👇

 At the end of 2021, we at Dashly conducted a Sean Ellis-style survey.
-Our product manager and head of product launched the survey in our service.
+Our product manager and head of product launched it in our service.
 Also, they called some users to interview over the phone.
 As a result, we received 200 responses and were able to evaluate our Product-Market Fit — how well our product meets market expectations.

 We also found that users who would be upset if Dashly no longer existed worked in different types of businesses, such as SaaS and eCommerce.
 We then began to study how satisfied representatives of each of these groups are with our service and what features they use.